plkumjorn/CNNAnalysis/README.md

 **Venue**: [2019 Conference on Empirical Methods in Natural Language Processing and 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP 2019)](https://www.emnlp-ijcnlp2019.org/)

 **Abstract**: Due to the black-box nature of deep learning models, methods for explaining the models' results are crucial to gain trust from humans and support collaboration between AIs and humans.
-In this paper, we consider several model-agnostic and model-specific explanation methods for CNNs for text classification and conduct three human-grounded evaluations, focusing  on different purposes of explanations: _(1)_ revealing model behavior, _(2)_ justifying model predictions, and _(3)_ helping humans investigate uncertain predictions.
-The results highlight dissimilar qualities of the various explanation methods we consider and point the research community towards the most suitable method for each purpose.
+In this paper, we consider several model-agnostic and model-specific explanation methods for CNNs for text classification and conduct three human-grounded evaluations, focusing on different purposes of explanations: (1) revealing model behavior, (2) justifying model predictions, and (3) helping humans investigate uncertain predictions.
+The results highlight dissimilar qualities of the various explanation methods we consider and show the degree to which these methods could serve for each purpose.

 **Please cite**: Coming soon !